kilroy-code/flexstore/docs/risks.md

 - A pin, passphrase, or other secret that must be entered to locally unlock the local keys (in addition to the access controls provided by the device itself).
 - A panic button that deletes the local keys or the whole app and its storage.
 (See [Losing Keys](#loosing-keys), below.)
 The current software does _not_ use a delete that overwrites the keys with junk data.

-Note that browsers have debugging tools require either physical access or certain permissioned access.
+Note that browsers have debugging tools that require either physical access or certain permissioned access.
 See [Stealing Keys](#stealing-keys) and [Malicious Software](#malicious-software).
+However, keys and other encrypted content are never stored unencrypted.

 ## Losing Content